 Study participants

 HVA patients (n=86) from two study centers (Justus-Liebig-University Giessen, Giessen, Germany & Technical University of Munich, Munich, Germany) were included in the study.
 The diagnosis of HVA was based on a combination of clinical history and skin testing and/or sIgE measurement to venom extracts and molecular allergens.
 According to diagnosis, 36 and 50 patients have been recommended for VIT with HBV and YJV, respectively.
 VIT was performed following 3-day rush up-dosing protocols.
-Patients from Munich received maintenance doses one, two, four, six, nine, and twelve weeks after completing the up-dosing phase, followed by 4-week intervals.
-In Munich, HBV- and YJV-allergic patients were treated with Venomil HBV (Bencard Allergie GmbH, Munich, Germany) and Venomil YJV (Bencard Allergie GmbH) or ALK-lyophilized SQ YJV (ALK-Abelló, Hamburg, Germany), respectively.
-The patients from Giessen received maintenance doses one, three, and six weeks after the up-dosing phase, followed by intervals of 4 weeks.
+Patients from Munich received maintenance doses one, two, four, six, nine, and twelve weeks after completing the up-dosing phase, followed by 4-week intervals (Figure 1A).
+In Munich, patients were treated with Venomil (Bencard Allergie GmbH, Munich, Germany) or ALK-lyophilized SQ (ALK-Abelló, Hamburg, Germany).
+The patients from Giessen received maintenance doses one, three, and six weeks after the up-dosing phase, followed by intervals of 4 weeks (Figure 1A).
 Treatment was performed either with Venomil HBV or ALK-lyophilized SQ HBV.
 Patients with a predominant, IgE-mediated sensitization to Api m 10 or Api m 1 were treated with Venomil HBV or ALK lyophilized SQ HBV, respectively.
 Demographic data of patients are given in Table 1.
+Detailed clinical data of YJV- and HBV-allergic patients can be found in supplemental Tables S1 and S2, respectively.

-Blood samples were taken directly before the start of the up-dosing phase (V1; HBV: n=36; YJV: n=50), 1-2 weeks after completing the up-dosing phase before a maintenance injection (V2; HBV: n=29; YJV: n=40), and approx. 3-6 months (V3; HBV: n=20) and one year (V4; HBV: n=14) after therapy initiation.
+Blood samples were taken directly before the start of the up-dosing phase (V1; HBV: n=36; YJV: n=50), 1-2 weeks after completing the up-dosing phase before a maintenance injection (V2; HBV: n=29; YJV: n=40), and approx. 3-6 months (V3; HBV: n=20) and one year (V4; HBV: n=14) after therapy initiation (Figure 1A).
 Unfortunately, due to logistic reasons, the YJV-allergic patients could not be followed up at V3 and V4.

 Moreover, 61 beekeepers were enrolled in the study.
 None of the beekeepers reported or was diagnosed with systemic reactions following Hymenoptera stings.
 For subgroup analyses, beekeepers were divided into different groups according to the number of self-reported honeybee stings during the beekeeping season.
 Demographic data of beekeepers are given in Table 1.

 Blood samples of beekeepers from cohort I (Munich, Germany; n=29) were taken in spring before the beekeeping season and any seasonal bee stings as well as after the season in autumn.
-Blood samples of beekeepers from cohort II (Freiburg, Germany; n=32) were collected at the end of the beekeeping season.
+Blood samples of beekeepers from cohort II (Freiburg, Germany; n=32) were collected at the end of the beekeeping season (Figure 1B).

 Signed written consent was obtained from all participants before enrolment in the study.
 The study was conducted in accordance with the Declaration of Helsinki.
 The protocol was approved by the ethics committees of the Faculties of Medicine of the Technical University of Munich, Germany (538/17S), the Justus-Liebig-University Giessen, Germany (218/16), and the Albert-Ludwigs-University Freiburg, Germany (390/12).